kubernetes/ingress-gce/docs/deploy/gke/README.md

 the current logged-in account listed under [core]/account is the owner of the project.
 In other words, this account should have full project ownership permissions and be listed as having the "Owner" role on the IAM page of your GCP project.
 You might ask why this is needed?
-Well, the reason is that the script invokes a kubectl command which creates a new k8s RBAC role (see below for explanation why).
+Well, the reason is that our [script](../resources/gke-self-managed.sh) invokes a kubectl command which creates a new k8s RBAC role (see below for explanation why).
 In order to do this, the current user must be the project owner.
 The "Owner" role also gives the account permission to do basically anything so all commands the script runs should theoretically work.
 If not, the script will do its best to fail gracefully and let you know what might have went wrong.

-The second step is to make sure you populate the gce.conf file.
+The second step is to make sure you populate the [gce.conf](../resources/gce.conf) file.
 The instructions for populating the file are in the file itself.
 You just have to fill it in.

 # Important Details